-Malia Obama Has A Huge Crush On Drake, But Barack Has No Idea, ‘Source’ Claims
+Malia Obama Has A Huge Crush On Drake, But Barack Has No Idea, Source Claims

 And going by Drake’s recent activity on Instagram, it is clear that he is also a fan of Barack Obama and his daughters.

-Last Thursday, the 30-year-old rapper posted a photo to Instagram that recalled his visit to the White House when Barack Obama was president and commander-in-chief.
+Last Thursday, the 30-year-old rapper posted a photo to Instagram that recalled his visit to the White House when Barack Obama was president.
 The photo, autographed by Obama, shows the Grammy award-winning rapper and two of his OVO friends, Future the Prince and Oliver El-Khatib, according to Vibe, posing with Barack Obama and Malia in front of the president’s desk in the Oval Office.

 Got off stage and saw this in my email ????????
 Hope you are somewhere at peace with the family.
 We miss ya g